 Need parameter and parallelism is

-example build systems like make and ninja track dependencies among build steps
+new: for example build systems like make and ninja track dependencies among

-and schedule as many of them as they can on the available processors.
+build steps and schedule as many of them as they can on the available

 Initially I built Kevlar on top of Shake, a library for creating build systems.
 Shake is a well-designed and performant library but it was a poor fit for Kevlar.
 Shake takes the source code and builds your program's binary as fast as possible.
 Build rules and dependencies between tasks rely on file names and file patterns.
 I needed a library to express general data dependencies in the pipeline code without using the file system.